-Global Observations of Forest Cover and Land Use Dynamics (GOFC–GOLD) is a coordinated international program working to provide ongoing space-based and in situ observations of the land surface to support sustainable management of terrestrial resources at different scales.
+Global Observations of Forest Cover and Land-use Dynamics (GOFC–GOLD) is a coordinated international program working to provide ongoing space-based and in situ observations of the land surface to support sustainable management of terrestrial resources at different scales.
 The GOFC–GOLD program acts as an international forum to exchange information, coordinate satellite observations, and provide a framework for and advocacy to establish long-term monitoring systems.
 It was established as a part of a Committee on Earth Observation Satellites (CEOS) pilot project in 1997, with a focus on global observations of forest cover.
 Since then, the program has expanded to include two Implementation Teams: Land Cover Characteristics and Change, and Fire Mapping and Monitoring.
 In addition, two working groups—Reducing Emissions from Deforestation and Forest Degradation (REDD), and Biomass Monitoring—were also formed.
-GOFC– GOLD activities are guided by an executive commit-tee, primarily with support from NASA and the European Space Agency (ESA).
-Recently, the GOFC–GOLD program celebrated its twentieth anniversary by convening a Regional Network Summit in Tbilisi, the capital of the country Georgia.
+GOFC– GOLD activities are guided by an executive committee, primarily with support from NASA and the European Space Agency (ESA).
+In 2017, the GOFC–GOLD program celebrated its twentieth anniversary by convening a Regional Networks Summit in Tbilisi, the capital of the country Georgia.

 The primary function of the Land Cover Implementation Team (LC-IT) is to develop and evaluate methods, tools and products for land cover measurements and monitoring using space-borne and in-situ observations.
 The LC-IT assesses current needs and deficiencies for global and regional monitoring to support Global Change research, national and regional forest inventories and international policy (i.e. through working with the UN Conventions).
 The LC-IT cooperates closely with other GOFC-GOLD implementation teams and regional networks worldwide.
 Within this framework, the ESA LC-IT Project Office helps to strengthen the GOFC-GOLD framework, to coordinate, promote and fulfil the GOFC Land Cover implementation plan, and to support the European Space Agency and related projects and services.